Top

 Disease and Illness

 Underlying medical conditions, such as anemia, can cause hair loss.
-If you’ve been very ill recently, such as having a major infection or high fever, can cause hair loss as well.
-Other causes include ringworm of the scalp, thyroid disease, and even contracting influenza.
+If you’ve been very ill recently, such as having a major infection or high fever, it can cause hair loss as well.
+Other causes include ringworm of the scalp, thyroid disease, and even contracting influenza or COVID.

 Medications and Supplementshair loss